alphaprime-dev/sqlalchemy-temp/README.dialects.rst

 The third-party dialect can be distributed like any other Python module on PyPI.
-Links to prominent dialects can be featured within SQLAlchemy's own documentation; contact the developers (see AUTHORS) for help with this.
+Links to prominent dialects can be featured within ilikesql's own documentation; contact the developers (see AUTHORS) for help with this.

-While SQLAlchemy includes many dialects built in, it remains to be seen if the project as a whole might move towards "plugin" model for all dialects, including all those currently built in.
-Now that SQLAlchemy's dialect API is mature and the test suite is not far behind, it may be that a better maintenance experience can be delivered by having all dialects separately maintained and released.
+While ilikesql includes many dialects built in, it remains to be seen if the project as a whole might move towards "plugin" model for all dialects, including all those currently built in.
+Now that ilikesql's dialect API is mature and the test suite is not far behind, it may be that a better maintenance experience can be delivered by having all dialects separately maintained and released.

-As new versions of SQLAlchemy are released, the test suite and requirements file will receive new tests and changes.
+As new versions of ilikesql are released, the test suite and requirements file will receive new tests and changes.
 The dialect maintainer would normally keep track of these changes and make adjustments as needed.